-Title IX requires that educational institutions take steps to address and prevent sex discrimination, working to create school environments where all students have equal access to educational opportunities.
+Title IX requires that educational institutions take steps to address and prevent sex discrimination and create school environments where all students have equal access to educational opportunities.
 A recent regulation issued under Title IX confirms, consistent with Supreme Court case law, that protections against sex discrimination necessarily include protections against discrimination based on gender identity or sexual orientation.
-The regulation ensures that all students can use school facilities—such as restrooms and locker rooms—that align with their gender identity.
+In line with that, the Title IX regulation clarifies that all students can use school facilities—such as restrooms and locker rooms—that align with their gender identity.

-Several states, organizations, and individuals have sued the Department of Education (DOE) to challenge the new Title IX regulations, aiming to undermine anti-discrimination Title IX protections for LGBTQ+ students.
-These plaintiffs argue that protections against sex discrimination should not include protections against gender identity discrimination.
-They also argue that the regulation infringes on the privacy and safety of cisgender students despite no evidence supporting these claims.
+Several entities opposed to protections for LGBTQI+ students have sued the Department of Education (DOE) to challenge the Title IX regulations, aiming to undermine these protections.
+They argue that protections against sex discrimination should not include protections against gender identity discrimination.
+They also argue that the Title IX regulation interferes with the privacy and safety of cisgender students—despite no evidence supporting these arguments.

-Democracy Forward has filed several briefs on behalf of the National Women’s Law Center (NWLC) in several cases across the country.
-These cases are attempting to strike down Title IX’s protections for transgender students.
+Democracy Forward has filed several amicus briefs in support of the Title IX regulation on behalf of the National Women’s Law Center (NWLC) and other organizations committed to gender justice in several cases across the country.
+Our briefs support the Title IX regulation and name the harms at stake for all students, including transgender students.

 • Arkansas et al. v.
 Department of Education

-On June 26, 2024, Democracy Forward filed a brief before the District Court of Missouri on behalf of NWLC, arguing that both social science and legal precedent demonstrate that cisgender students are not harmed by transgender students’ presence and that Title IX protects transgender students against gender discrimination.
+On June 26, 2024, Democracy Forward filed a brief before the Eastern District of Missouri on behalf of NWLC in support of the Title IX regulation.
+We argue that both social science and legal precedent demonstrate that cisgender students are not harmed by transgender students’ presence and that Title IX protects transgender students against discrimination.
 The brief also explains that when transgender students are prohibited from using school facilities like bathrooms and locker rooms that align with their gender identities, those students are significantly harmed, both physically and psychologically.

-Minor, represented by Sara Ford, are asking the court to stop the rule’s effects as their lawsuit continues.
+Minor, represented by Sara Ford.
+These parties asked the court to block the Title IX regulation as their lawsuit continues.
 The Eastern District Court of Missouri granted this request on July 24, 2024.
 The government has appealed that ruling to the Eighth Circuit Court of Appeals.

 • Louisiana et al. v.
 Department of Education

-On April 29, 2024, four states led by Louisiana challenged the Title IX rule, alleging that its application would harm cisgender students and that sex discrimination does not include discrimination based on gender identity.
+On April 29, 2024, four states led by Louisiana challenged the Title IX regulation, alleging that these protections for transgender students would harm cisgender students and that federal protections against sex discrimination do not include gender identity.

-Louisiana, Mississippi, Montana, and Idaho are the states challenging the Title IX rule in this case; they are asking the court to stop the effects of the rule as the case continues, a request granted by the Western District of Louisiana on June 13, 2024.
+Louisiana, Mississippi, Montana, and Idaho are asking the court to block the Title IX regulation as the case continues, a request granted by the Western District of Louisiana on June 13, 2024.
 The government has appealed that decision to the Fifth Circuit Court of Appeals.

 • Tennessee et al. v.
 Department of Education

-On April 30, 2024, six states led by Tennessee challenged Title IX arguing that allowing transgender children to use school facilities that align with their gender identity will jeopardize the privacy and safety of cisgender students and that the application of Title IX would affect First Amendment rights, restricting freedom of expression by forcing students and staff to use gender identity-based pronouns.
+On April 30, 2024, six states led by Tennessee challenged the Title IX regulation arguing that allowing transgender students to use school facilities that align with their gender identity will jeopardize the privacy and safety of cisgender students.
+They also argued that Title IX regulation would affect First Amendment rights, restricting freedom of expression by forcing students and staff to use gender identity-based pronouns.

-The states challenging Title IX in this case are Tennessee, Kentucky, Ohio, Indiana, Virginia, and West Virginia; and are asking the court to stop the effects of Title IX in their states – a request that was granted by the Eastern District Court of Kentucky on June 16, 2024.
+In this case, the states challenging the Title IX regulation are Tennessee, Kentucky, Ohio, Indiana, Virginia, and West Virginia.
+They are asking the court to block the policy in their states as the case continues—a request that the Eastern District Court of Kentucky granted on June 16, 2024.

-On August 13, 2024, Democracy Forward filed a brief before the Court of Appeals for the Sixth Circuit on behalf of the NWLC and 41 Gender Justice Organizations, highlighting the devastating consequences of stopping discrimination protections for transgender students from going into effect in Tennessee, Kentucky, Ohio, Indiana, Virginia, and West Virginia.
+On August 13, 2024, Democracy Forward filed a brief before the Court of Appeals for the Sixth Circuit on behalf of NWLC and 41 other organizations committed to gender justice supporting the Title IX regulation and transgender students.
+In the brief, we highlighted the consequences of undermining discrimination protections for transgender students in Tennessee, Kentucky, Ohio, Indiana, Virginia, and West Virginia.

 • Alabama et al. v.
 Department of Education

-On April 29, 2024, four states led by Alabama challenged the Title IX rule.
-Besides alleging the “illegal expansion of sex discrimination to transgender discrimination” and privacy and safety concerns for cisgender children, they argue that Title IX undermines the integrity of women’s sports and threatens to erode the competitive opportunities for women and girls.
+On April 29, 2024, four states led by Alabama challenged the Title IX regulation.
+Besides alleging the “illegal expansion of sex discrimination to transgender discrimination” and privacy and safety concerns for cisgender children, they argue that the Title IX regulation undermines the integrity of women’s sports and threatens to erode the competitive opportunities for women and girls.

-In this case, Alabama, Florida, Georgia, and South Carolina are the states challenging Title IX, in addition to the Independent Women’s Law Center, Independent Women’s Network, Parents Defending Education, and Speech First Inc.
+In this case, Alabama, Florida, Georgia, and South Carolina are challenging the Title IX regulation, along with the Independent Women’s Law Center, Independent Women’s Network, Parents Defending Education, and Speech First Inc.

-The district court denied the request to stop the rule’s effects.
-However, the Eleventh Circuit has prohibited the rule as it considers the plaintiffs’ appeal.
+The district court denied the request to block the Title IX regulation from going into effect while the case was pending.
+However, the Eleventh Circuit has blocked the regulation as it considers the plaintiffs’ appeal.

 • Kansas et al. v.
 Department of Education

-On May 14, 2024, four states led by Kansas challenged the Title IX rule.
-They argued that “sex discrimination” under Title IX does not cover gender identity discrimination.
-They claimed that allowing transgender children to use school facilities matching their gender identity would threaten the privacy and safety of cisgender students.
+On May 14, 2024, four states led by Kansas challenged the Title IX regulation.
+They argued that protections against sex discrimination under Title IX do not include protections against gender identity discrimination.
+They claim that allowing transgender students to use school facilities matching their gender identity would threaten the privacy and safety of cisgender students.
 Additionally, they argued that enforcing Title IX in this way would violate First Amendment rights by forcing students and staff to use pronouns based on gender identity, thus restricting freedom of expression.

-In this case, the states challenging Title IX are Kansas, Alaska, Utah, and Wyoming, in addition to private plaintiffs Moms for Liberty, Young America’s Foundation, Female Athletes United, and K.R., a minor represented by Shawna Rowland.
-They are asking the court to stop the effects of Title IX in their states, a request granted by the District Court of Kansas on July 2, 2024.
+In this case, the states challenging the Title IX regulation are Kansas, Alaska, Utah, and Wyoming, in addition to private plaintiffs Moms for Liberty, Young America’s Foundation, Female Athletes United, and K.R., a minor represented by Shawna Rowland.
+They are asking the court to block the Title IX regulation in their states while the case develops, a request granted by the District Court of Kansas on July 2, 2024.
+The government has appealed this decision to the Tenth Circuit Court of Appeals.